TMJ/TMD Therapy – Jacksonville, FL

 Stop Your Headaches & Jaw Pain

 If you move your jaw side to side, you’ll feel two little hinges right next to your ears.
 It’s your TMJ, or temporomandibular joint.
 This is what allows you to move your mouth to eat, speak, yawn, laugh, or sing.
 Like other joints in the body, it can sometimes develop problems due to excess stress and strain, which can lead to unpleasant symptoms like jaw pain, headaches, and even neck and ear pain.
-If any of this sounds familiar, Dr. Schumacher can help determine what is causing your problem and then provide treatment to tackle it at the source, leading to lasting relief.
+If any of this sounds familiar, Dr. Schumacher can help determine what is causing your problem and then provide TMJ/TMD therapy in his Jacksonville, FL dental office to tackle it at the source, leading to lasting relief.

 Why Choose James L. Schumacher